Ongoing Research Conducted in the MSDLab at FSU

 Due to the current pandemic, we will be taking extra precautions to keep our participants safe...

-All surfaces will be thoroughly sanitized between each participant (including air purification)
+All high-touch surfaces will be thoroughly sanitized between each participant and the entire lab will be cleaned each day.

-Elevators are limited to two-person capacity (if the participant is uncomfortable sharing an elevator, they may ride alone)
+Elevators are limited to two-person capacity (if a participant is uncomfortable sharing an elevator, they may ride alone).

 If you have questions about participation in research, we would love to hear from you.
 Please reach out to us!